michellab/a3fe/README.md

 calc.analyse()
 calc.save()
 ```
-- a up-to-date run script can be found here: `a3fe_jh/a3fe/data/example_run_jh/run_calc.py`
-    - in the same folder, we can use `protein.pdb` and `ligand.sdf` as the input to quickly test the run

-- Check the results in the ``output`` directories (separate output directories are created for the Calculation, Legs, and Stages)

 ### Some notes for solving runtime errors
 - if `ensemble_equilibration_*` runs faild, we can simply remove the entire folder and re-run the calculation
 - reloading molecules via `_BSS.IO.readMolecules()` leads to different molecule number (MolNum).
 This may cause issues when we resume a previously-stopped run
   - as a result, when using `skip_preparation=True` in Leg.setup(), we have to ensure that restraints are generated in the same run as  pre-equilibrated system is loaded.
 In other words, `restraints.pkl` and `Leg.pkl` must be created in the same run
 - pay attention to calculation.pkl (leg.pkl or stage.pkl) files when re-running a previously stopped calculation because the calculation will load these pickle file by default.
 These pickle files are use to load the previously saved `Calculation`, `Leg` and `Stage` objects.

 ### Copyright

 Copyright (c) 2023, Finlay Clark